mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 # Reference environment

-We consider a multihomed client that is attached to two different access networks.
+We consider a multihomed client that is attached to one or several access networks.
 It establishes a Multipath QUIC connection to a concentrator.
 This MPQUIC connection is used to carry all the UDP and TCP packets sent by the client.
 Thanks to the security